JWLee89/pt2keras/README.md

 in TensorFlow were easy to export, I was having difficulty exporting models developed in PyTorch.

-This project was designed to export PyTorch models to TensorFlow while maintaining the ability to upload the model to the EdgeTPU without running into errors.s
+This project was designed to export PyTorch models to TensorFlow while maintaining the ability to upload the model to the EdgeTPU without running into errors.

 ## Supported Networks